-I moved to Cardiff for law school by day, custody mental health work at night and sleep on the bus, while also completing another postgraduate degree in arbitration.
-A move back to Oxford followed, for the oddly-named Bachelor of Civil Law (BCL), which is neither a bachelor’s nor of civil law, but rather a sort of Top Gun for lawyers.
+I went on to spend some time in Cardiff, and eventually in London.
+During this time, I have been occupied by a range of pursuits, including a brief stint in legal practice, work in intelligence analysis, cryptology and various other activities.
+I eventually returned to Oxford for the oddly-named Bachelor of Civil Law (BCL), which is neither a bachelor’s nor of civil law, but rather a sort of Top Gun for lawyers.
 I competed, and was shortlisted, for the Prize Fellowship at All Souls but was weighed, measured and found too supportive of some heretical ideas (viz. ‘free markets occasionally work’ and ‘life is sacred and it’s law’s duty to enshrine this’ – I know, I’m a total rebel).

 Darkness and light

-My years in legal practice were also marred by another unpleasantness, one which would become a constant feature of my life.
-In 2011, I came down with a serious but virtually unknown autoimmune illness, haemophagocytic lymphohistiocytosis (what a mouthful!).
+On an unseasonably warm day in November 2011, my entire life changed in an instant when I was diagnosed with a serious but virtually unknown autoimmune illness, haemophagocytic lymphohistiocytosis (what a mouthful!).
 HLH kills almost 80% of people – with treatment.
 To this day, I credit my survival, and the ability to survive without requiring a bone marrow transplant, to my physical fitness from half a decade of rowing.
 I have not, since then, had the chance to be on water, but I know I’ll be back someday.

 A long time of treatment and recuperation followed, with various unpleasantnesses.
 After the end of a six-month course of gruelling chemotherapy, most of which I spent praying to the Great Porcelain God, my oncologist encouraged me to ‘do something crazy’.
 I did.
 I asked out a colleague I had some interest in, only to understand that what I was looking for was right in front of my eyes: the clever, witty, hilarious yet deeply sensitive and caring girl whose Twitter messages have kept me going through nights spent in pain and vomiting, through doubts and fears.
 Months later, when she crossed the Atlantic to visit me, I proposed to her in the Fellows’ Garden of my old Oxford college.
 That same winter, she moved over to England to train at Sotheby’s and live with me.
 We were civilly married in 2013 and married in the Church in 2014 in the chapel of her alma mater, Marian College in Indianapolis, IN.
 I can safely say she’s the best thing ever to have happened to me.